avabellaw/my-recipe/readme.md

 #### User Goals

-The target audience is aimed solely at anyone who likes to cook and modify recipes.
+The target audience is anyone who likes to cook and modify recipes.
 The goal is for users to be able to search for recipes and share their own.

 User goals: